mbottini/concept2haskell/writeup.md

 probably get some sort of response from them sometime in May.
 So, I've sadly resorted to using their online validator tool at https://log.concept2.com/developers/validator.
 This is a tool from Concept2 to check to see if a JSON object meets their requirements.
+I can copy-paste the object into their field, and it will print its interpretation of the object and whether it's a valid object.
+And that's that.

 # Objective 7